 There are a lot of benefits which come from running a green office.
 If an office takes part in a recycling program through First Mile, for example, it could save a lot of money on waste management.
 It would also obviously be helping to significantly reduce landfill waste.
 Investors are also much more likely to lend to green-friendly businesses, allowing for much greater growth.

 Overall, green credentials do matter in today’s offices, especially when it comes to attracting young, fresh talent.
-Workers want more than just a pay cheque at the end of the month – they want to work for a company that’s helping to make a difference to the environment.
+Workers want more than just a pay check at the end of the month – they want to work for a company that’s helping to make a difference to the environment.
 So, environmental companies do need to start developing their green credentials if they want to stay relevant and successful in today’s marketplace.